-Currently a freelance musician, Ms. Leonard is very much in demand throughout the region, performing as a member of the contemporary music octet Relache, the Delaware Symphony Orchestra, and the baroque ensembles Tempesta di Mare and Brandywine Baroque.
+Currently a freelance musician, Ms. Leonard is very much in demand throughout the region, performing with such groups as the contemporary octet Relache, the Delaware Symphony Orchestra, and the baroque ensembles Tempesta di Mare, Brandywine Baroque and Night Music.
 She also performs frequently with other ensembles including the Pennsylvania Ballet Orchestra and Philly Pops, and in recent years she has been a guest artist with groups such as the Copeland String Quartet, the baroque ensemble La Bernardinia, Melomanie, and the Elysian Camerata.
 Other recent recital appearances have included concerts at Rowan University, Bryn Mawr Presbyterian Church and the Philadelphia Ethical Society.

 A devoted teacher, Ms. Leonard was a faculty member at Southeastern Louisiana University (Hammond, Louisiana) for four years and at the Music School of Delaware (Wilmington) for seven.
 Currently, she maintains a large and lively studio teaching violin and viola at the Shipley School in Bryn Mawr (Pennsylvania) and at her home.